You can get there! Below, you'll find helpful information as you prepare to transfer to Tusculum College.

 Do you know what you are interested in majoring in at Tusculum?
 If so, you can find a quick reference guide to all the courses needed for that major by selecting the checklist that applies to you.

-Education is our most popular major.
-If you are interested in education, Tusculum has articulation agreements set-up with several area community colleges.
+Tusculum has articulation and affiliation agreements set-up with several area and regional colleges and universities.
 You can select from the choices below:

 If you have any questions about transferring to Tusculum, feel free to contact your admission counselor anytime.